khkhkhkhader/Fawry-Internship-Task/README.md

 ![image](https://github.com/user-attachments/assets/78836b2e-e7f8-48eb-99ed-818ee922d620)

-C) The code will handle arguments as if the arguments are two it will processed any number else of arguments will print invalid input and a help message.
+C) The code will handle arguments as if the arguments are two it will processed, If any number else of arguments will print invalid input and a help message.
   The Script will also check the file if it's exists and readable or not

 ![image](https://github.com/user-attachments/assets/db42e633-f941-413e-9391-eeed25df7655)